 Whether you need to take a matter to court or defend yourself from a complaint, an experienced and skilled civil litigation attorney in Tampa will guide you or your business through the process outlined above and the civil rules associated with the litigation process.
 If you have any doubt that you need an attorney in this process, please click here to read the Florida Rules of Civil Procedure.

 An experienced lawyer serving businesses in Tampa can help you protect your commercial enterprise.
 The attorneys at Savage Villoch Law have the experience to assist you with issues involving securities, business, and other civil laws.
 No matter your situation, the team at Savage Villoch Law has litigation experience, knows the Tampa Bay Area, and will work hard to gain a complete understanding of your needs, let you know your options, and help you make a wise decision based on your situation.
-To schedule an appointment, complete our contact form or call 844-9-SAVAGE.
+To schedule an appointment, complete our contact form or call 813-200-0013.